Architecture

 Socket

-While this has not been heavily used, when you run collectl with -a and specify an address and optional port number (the default is 1234), rather than writing its output to the display or a plot file, collectl will send its data to a socket at the address specified.
-The assumption here is that the socket has already been opened.
-There is not a lot of error handling here and if the socket at the other end goes away, collectl will simply shut down.
+When you run collectl with -A and specify an address and optional port number (the default is 2655 or the first for letters of collectl on a telephone keypad), rather than writing its output to the display or a plot file, collectl will send its data to a socket at the address specified.